 Problems with per capita distribution

-It may take considerable time to locate all family members potentially eligible to take resulting in delayed administration of the estate.
+It may take considerable time to locate all family members potentially eligible to inherit.
+This can delay estate administration.
 Living children of a deceased child are not entitled to inherit their deceased parents’ share.
 Another source of contention might arise where children and grandchildren inherit the same amount.
 A child may resent that a niece or nephew has inherited the same proportion as them.

 A person’s descendants are often referred to as “issue” in succession and inheritance law.
-As the term ‘issue’ refers to more family than just ‘children’ this can lead to confusion when interpreting what a will-maker intended.
+The legal term ‘issue’ refers to more family than just ‘children’.
+Consequently it can cause confusion when interpreting a will maker’s intentions unless care is taken.
 See this article on using the words “issue” and “children” in wills.